The Best Foolproof White Sourdough Bread Recipe

 Mixing sourdough ingredients together

-For classic white bread, I recommend King Arthur unbleached bread flour.
+For classic white bread, I recommend any of these bread flour options:

-You can experiment with other types of flours, such as whole wheat, rye, or Einkorn (an ancient grain).
+You can experiment with other types of flours, such as whole wheat (check out this 20% whole wheat sourdough bread recipe), rye, or Einkorn (an ancient grain).

 Water